 What we’ve learnt along the way is the importance of showing the clients value.
 We show them what we can actually offer them, so they’re not solely focused on the price.
 Yes, they do have a budget that they have to keep to, but often they like to see the value that we can provide.
 Price is still part of the conversation, but there are so many other elements that are important.

-We Couldn’t Do It On Our Own
+We Couldn’t Have Done It On Our Own

 The support is always there with the Association of Professional Builders.
 It doesn’t matter if you’re an aspiring builder, an established or successful business that knows how to build or win a lot of awards.
 You might be thinking about joining the Association of Professional Builders and breaking through that next glass ceiling or going to that particular next step in your business, or you might be just starting out, trying to work out whether you can set up a company the right way rather than spending the next 10-15 years trying to figure it all out for yourselves.